 We expect that we will think and act along the same lines if we are generally alike.
 That leads to men liking to surround themselves with men and hiring younger versions of themselves rather than looking for diversity.

-Why Employers Are Afraid to Hire Women?
+Why Are Employers Afraid to Hire Women?

 In male-dominated environments, in particular, men will be used to a certain way of talking and joking.

 Like when the female engineer was told by her colleagues on the first day: “Finally someone who will clean the coffee machine.”
-She simply replied: “you go first” – which left him speechless.
+She simply replied: “you go first,” – which left him speechless.
 Needless to say, she never cleaned the coffee machine.

 Unsuitable Work Environments

-If you’re not quite feeling this strongly about it (I know, passionate is a strong word) but you’re curious, you can still give it a try.
+If you’re not quite feeling this strongly about it (I know, passionate is a strong word), but you’re curious, you can still give it a try.
 Better try and fail than always regret that you “should have”.

 Of course, not all men and all companies are like that.
-Many companies and many men recognize the value of gender diversity and how women can have a different perspective on things.
+Many companies and men recognize the value of gender diversity and how women can have a different perspective on things.
 In such companies and environments, we women can thrive, no matter in which role.
 If your company or coworkers are not embracing diversity, it doesn’t mean that you can’t succeed.